JacobMaurice-jm/JacobMaurice-jm/README.md

 # **Hey!** 👋

-## I'm Jacob, a highly motivated 3rd-year computer science student at the University of Ottawa with an unwavering passion for web development. 🌟
+## I'm Jacob, a highly motivated computer science student with an unwavering passion for web development. 🌟

 🔨 Skills: